LukeWoodward/SplitsBrowser/README.md

 * You also need to keep Java updated.
 Some browsers can refuse to run the applet if Java on your computer is out of date.

-* Browser functionality has come on a long way since There is no longer the need for a Java applet or other such plugin to achieve the functionality of drawing graphs on the screen.
-(There was a need to use such a plugin when SplitsBrowser was first released, however.)
+* Browser functionality has come on a long way since Java applets were first introduced.
+There is no longer the need for a Java applet or other such plugin to achieve the functionality of drawing graphs on the screen.

 * There have been a number of security incidents involving Java, and various agencies have recommended that Java be disabled.
 See, for example,